 - a.
 Check your slice file in Cura.
 Make sure the print is centered in the build area, is making good contact with the build surface, and isn't too big for the build envelope. - b.
-Check the slice settings. - Make sure your nozzle setting is "Standard 0.4mm." - Make sure that the layer height is between 0.08mm (high-quality prints) and 0.24mm (low-quality prints). - Check the speed and temperature.
-For PLA, they should be set to 30-50mm/s and 220°C. - Make sure the filament diameter is 1.75mm and the flow rate is 100%. - Check the Fill Density (infill) and make sure it is at least 5%.
+Check the slice settings. - Make sure that the layer thickness is between 0.08mm ("High Quality" profile) and 0.24mm ("Fast Quality" profile).
+The "Normal Quality" layer thickness is 0.16mm. - Check the speed and temperature.
+For PLA, they should be set to 30-50mm/s and 210-220°C. - Make sure the filament diameter is 1.75mm and the flow rate is 100%. - In the Machine Settings window, make sure the Heated bed checkbox is unchecked for the NWA3D A5 (the A5 does not have a heated bed).
+To view the Machine settings window, select Settings > Printer > Manage printers ..., then click the Machine Settings button in the popup window. - Check the Fill Density (infill) and make sure it is at least 5%.
 You may need to adjust this value to your liking for your model. - Refer back to previous sections of this manual for other slicer settings and to better understand Cura. - c.
 Your part may need supports.
 If it's rounded you may need to select "Everywhere" for the support type.
 If it's intricate, it may need to select "Raft" for the Build Plate Adhesion Type.
 (A raft is a hatch pattern on the build plate that the model will print on.)
 If the part warps when you begin to build it, you may need to select the "Brim" adhesion type and reslice the file.
 (A brim will help the part stick so it doesn't curl up at the edges.) - d.
-If you think your slice settings are really messed up, select the "Normal Quality" print profile.
-The profile will restore the slice settings to a preset, medium-quality profile created by NWA3D.
-The slice and build parameters are now reset to our default settings for the NWA3D A31.
+If you think your custom print profile is really messed up, go back to using the three default print profiles (Normal Quality, Best Quality, and Fast Quality).

-9. Glossary of 3D Printing Terms
+8. Glossary of 3D Printing Terms